 - Storage: Storage impacts how many games and applications you can install on your laptop.
 Like RAM, storage is upgradable and can be swapped out later.
 However, you should aim for at least 512GB of SSD storage plus a hard drive, as AAA titles tend to eat up a lot of space.
 SSDs load games faster, as data is stored on chips rather than spinning disks.

 - Display: 1080p is what you can expect at this price range.
 Budget gaming laptops don’t always have the best displays, as that’s where manufacturers tend to cut corners to keep the cost low.
-If you’ve got a dim display, you can always pick up an external monitor to plug into it.
+If you’ve got a dim display, you can always pick up an external monitor to plug into.

 - Battery life: Generally speaking, gaming laptops are known for having poor battery life.
 That’s because they use a ton of power.
 They also tend to be heavier than other laptops because they need more space for heatsinks and other cooling components.
 Depending on the use, most will last anywhere from four to six hours on a single charge.
 That said, there are a few exceptions.
-The HP Envy 14 (featured above), for example, hit the 15 hour mark during our battery test.
+The HP Envy 14 (featured above), for example, hit the 15-hour mark during our battery test.

 The short answer is no, but it mostly has to do with the type of gaming you intend to do.
 Chromebooks are great for web games and Android games.
 But they won’t be able to play the latest graphics-intensive 3D games.
 This is mainly due to the fact that Chromebooks don’t run Windows and they usually lack the necessary graphics power.

 All that said, Google is trying to bring cloud gaming to Chrome OS machines.
 So gaming on a Chromebook might be in the cards for the future.
 Cloud gaming essentially uses a remote server to play games on and then livestreams through the cloud back to a Chromebook.
 That said, there is still some ways to go before Chromebooks can compete in the gaming arena.